DevHedronYT/WebDev/Web-Automation/GoogleAutomation/README.md

 Visit:    https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver,    if you have any issues

-To run, navigate to the folder of this file and then type:
+To run, navigate to the folder of these files and then type:

     python3 main.py on MacOSX or Linux
     python main.py on Windows